santojon/vagalume-timeline/README.md

 # vagalume-timeline
 Timeline sample for vagalume project
-Structure based in ishara's angular2-without-npm [1] to avoid the need of install node.js
+Structure based in ishara's **angular2-without-npm** [1] (https://github.com/ishara/angular2-without-npm) to avoid the need of install node.js and npm

 ## Used libraries